zushicat/cologne-trees-static-API/README.md

 ## Endpoints
-The endpoints are bundles in 5 groups:
+The endpoints are bundled in 5 groups:
 - agegroups
 - districts
 - suburbs